 Office of Equal Opportunity - Business Development Reimbursement Program

 BDRP contributes to the growth and sustainability of DBE firms that are certified to perform work on heavy transportation contracts by reimbursing DBEs for products and services that contribute to their growth, self-sufficiency and overall business practices.
-The intention is that participation in BDRP assists DBE firms in becoming or maintaining eligibility to compete in the heavy transportation marketplace.
+Participation in BDRP assists DBE firms’ eligibility to compete in the heavy transportation marketplace.

-MDOT SHA facilitates BDRP in-house.
-This enables MDOT SHA to expend all of the designated funds directly on the DBEs instead of procuring the service of an outside facilitator.
+SHA facilitates BDRP in-house.
+This enables SHA to expend all designated funds directly on the DBEs instead of procuring the service of an outside facilitator.

 Eligibility

-Only DBE firms headquartered in the State of Maryland qualify to participate in the MDOT SHA BDRP.
-DBE firms that provide services that may be utilized in heavy transportation related services are encouraged to participate in the MDOT SHA BDRP.
-The services provided by the DBE participants must be items that may be included in transportation-related projects/contracts and the DBE firm must have the required North American Industry Classification System (NAICS) code relative to the work certification from MDOT.
+Only DBE firms headquartered in the State of Maryland qualify to participate in the SHA BDRP.
+DBE firms that provide services utilized in heavy transportation-related services are encouraged to participate in the SHA BDRP.
+The services provided by the DBE participants must be items included in transportation-related projects/contracts.
+The DBE firm must have the required North American Industry Classification System (NAICS) code for work certification from MDOT.
 Services eligible for reimbursement are usually classes, trainings, webinars, software licenses, financial audits/reviews, membership fees (professional organizations related to the DBEs core business function), website design and logo design.

 Most electronics (desktop computers, laptops, printers, tablets, cell phones, televisions, etc.) and accessories are not eligible for BDRP reimbursement.
 Sales taxes, state taxes and federal taxes are not eligible for reimbursement in the BDRP.